lovindata/easyeda/README.md

 # Logbook

-- Try to use Binary(20) for sha1 result
-- Need to bring IO exception to the response
+- Implement authentication
-- Continue on DEV with counts
+- Continue on DEV with counts & status